 How to avoid the crowds during peak months?
 Arrive early!
 The rush hour in YNP starts between 9 and 10 AM.
 Get up as early as possible!
 Another way is to dodge the crowds is by staying late: The main attractions are packed between 10 AM and 4 PM.
 Get there later, as it doesn't get dark before 9 PM anyway.
 Another big advantage when arriving early or staying late: You'll get to see more wildlife at dawn or dusk (see above).
 Extra tip: Check the official NPS Webcams a few days before you arrive during certain daytimes.

-The amount of entrances and accommodations at Yellowstone can be a little confusing for the first-time visitor.
+The number of entrances and accommodations at Yellowstone can be a little confusing for first-time visitors.
 We're here to help.
-First of all, it's good know which entrances exist.
-The following map is nice, because it also includes drive times: Yellowstone National Park Map with Mileage (open the map in seperate tab and keep it open.
+First of all, it's good to know which entrances exist.
+The following map is nice because it also includes drive times: Yellowstone National Park Map with Mileage (open the map in separate tab and keep it open.
 Google Maps - Yellowstone is also helpful).
-Keep in mind, that the drive times do not include factors like flow of traffic, sightseeing or comfort stops, and of course unpredictable animal jams.
+Keep in mind, that the drive times do not include factors like the flow of traffic, sightseeing or comfort stops, and of course unpredictable animal jams.
 Depending on the time you allocated for Yellowstone, split your stays between at least 2 or even better 3 entrance areas.
 If you focus on wildlife viewing as well as other main sights, Yellowstone experts recommend the following three locations:

 West Yellowstone | West Entrance: